ChristopherWilks/megadepth/README.md

 | 12*    | Mate list of junction coordinates (comma-delimited)                                   |

 \*optional, output if a 2nd mate is present and has the required number of junctions.

+If you get a core dump when running on longer reads (e.g. BAM's produced by PacBio/Oxford Nanopore sequencing), then try adding the argument `--long-reads` as it will enlarge the buffer used to store the output junction string.

+This enables bamcount to have a better chance of handling really long CIGAR strings.